 Accelerate Your Digital Transformation with Test Automation

 Partnering with a test automation consulting services company like CTG can help bridge the gap between technology and people.
-We leverage partnerships with top test automation technology providers like Eggplant, Tosca, Micro Focus, Ranorex, Selenium, and cypress.io—allowing us to find the right technology to meet your unique business needs.
+We leverage partnerships with top test automation technology providers like Keysight Technologies (Eggplant DAI), Tosca, Micro Focus, Ranorex, Selenium, and cypress.io—allowing us to find the right technology to meet your unique business needs.

 Our experts can bring a strong test automation framework to help you get started, work alongside your internal staff to apply automation where it can have the most value, and provide training on the technology and best practices until you have the confidence to proceed on your journey alone.
 We also offer best-in-class testing training via CTG Academy, where companies can learn from our experts with hands-on experience with test automation projects.